Global shares edge lower, Treasury yields down ahead of U.S. jobs data

-NEW YORK/LONDON (Reuters) - Global equity markets edged lower on Monday, though supported by U.S. shares hitting new highs, while Treasury bond yields eased and the dollar was little changed as investors awaited jobs data that could sway Federal Reserve monetary policy.
+NEW YORK/LONDON, June 28 (Reuters) - Global equity markets edged lower on Monday, though supported by U.S. shares hitting new highs, while Treasury bond yields eased and the dollar was little changed as investors awaited jobs data that could sway Federal Reserve monetary policy.

-MSCI’s all country world index, which tracks shares across 50 countries, fell 0.1%, as markets in Europe fell.
-But fresh highs by the S&P 500 and the Nasdaq offset the declines in the major French, German and UK bourses because the global index is U.S.-centric.
+MSCI's all country world index (.MIWD00000PUS), which tracks shares across 50 countries, fell 0.1%, as markets in Europe fell.
+But fresh highs by the S&P 500 and the Nasdaq offset the declines in the major French (.FCHI), German (.GDAXI) and UK (.FTSE) bourses because the global index is U.S.-centric.

 The plan is less than the White House's initial proposal, but the total amount is likely to be greater than Republicans' initial figure and may lead Congress to spread the initiative across two bills, said Solita Marcelli, UBS' chief investment officer for the Americas for its global wealth management division.